Mathieu-Desrochers/Learning-Docker/README.md

     docker container run image-hello-world:latest

-Building images in multiple stages
+Multiple stages
 ---
-Building an image stripped from the compiler and tools.
+Building an image without the compiler and source code.
-Just the runtime requirements.

-Set the working directory to /images/hello-world-stages.
+Set the working directory to /images/stages.
 Writing the Dockerfile.

     FROM golang:1.19.0-bullseye AS compile